MeraTutor/MeraTutor-Webapp/README.md

 **Virtual Tutor**: This friendly assistant explains lessons clearly and answers questions in their regional language if needed.
 It adapts its explanations based on each student’s understanding, ensuring everyone feels supported in their learning.

-**Quiz Generator**: When students feel ready, MeraTutor creates personalized quizzes to test their knowledge.
+**Quiz Agent**: When students feel ready, MeraTutor creates personalized quizzes to test their knowledge.
 These quizzes help reinforce what they’ve learned and identify areas where they need more practice.

+**Assignment Agent**: The assignments are crafted to help solidify the concepts learned.
+These assignments also include hands on activities to better understand and relate the concept.

 **Evaluator & Feedback Agent**: After quizzes, students get detailed feedback on their answers.
 This agent highlights what they did well and points out where they can improve, giving them useful insights for their learning.